Akkadius/rclone-multi/README.md

 ### Existence

-Check for existence of files in a path or send an alert
+Check for existence of files in a path within a specified time frame or send an alert.
+This is useful as a watchdog to let you know if your backups are failing you.

 ```
 go run main.go exist 1s .